Aashmeet/DataAnalyticsPipeline/README.md

     **Input format : One document per file ( Make sure this is selected as this will impact the output)**

-    IAM Role : Create an IAM role to give permission to the user to access the input and output buckets
+    IAM Role : Create an IAM role to give permission to the user to access the input and output buckets and add an alias name for it.

     S3 Data Location